-What roles or opportunities on leaderships have you experienced?
+What roles or opportunities in leadership have you experienced?

-Why do you prefer to attend a private school than public?
+Why do you prefer to attend a private school than a public?

 This is question can be asked to you if your intended new high school is private and not public.
 Approach the question by talking about your broader goals, and don’t focus only on your intended school.
 Focus on the positives you hope to get from the school and don’t say negative things about your public school.
 Talk about the more in-school resources, the kind of learner you are, and more face time with teachers will enable you to excel.